muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 As such, the photosphere is once again “tricking us.”
 Because it is a liquid, it is really at a much higher temperature than it appears.
-Since an “apparent temperature” is probably involved, Stefan’s,10 Wien’s 11 and Planck’s6 Laws need to be modified.
+Since an “apparent temperature” is probably involved, Stefan’s, [10] Wien’s [11 and] Planck’s6 Laws need to be modified.
 In these equations, there is a temperature term (T), included.
 In order to apply these equations properly to a liquid, the temperature term (T) needs to be changed to an “apparent temperature,” Tapp.
 This “apparent temperature” will not be a real temperature.
 Rather, the apparent temperature, Tapp, is simply the real temperature, T, divided by a constant “α” (Tapp=T/α).
 The constant “α” would be temperature dependent for most liquids.
 For the photosphere “α” is ~1,000.
 As such, the sun’s photosphere is reporting a temperature which is nearly 1,000 times too low.
 Thus, there is nearly 1,000 times more energy